Aga Khan Music Programme

 Ms Nishanova began her career at the Federal Assembly of the Russian Federation and continued at the United Nations’s Economic Commission for Europe.

-Ms Nishanova joined the Aga Khan Development Network in 2000 has served as Director of the Aga Khan Music Initiative at the Geneva-based Trust for Culture since 2005.
+Ms Nishanova joined the Aga Khan Development Network in 2000 has served as Director of the Aga Khan Music Programme at the Geneva-based Trust for Culture since 2005.

-The Aga Khan Music Initiative is an interregional music and arts education program with worldwide performance, outreach, mentoring, and artistic production activities.
+The Aga Khan Music Programme is an interregional music and arts education program with worldwide performance, outreach, mentoring, and artistic production activities.

-Besides running AKMI, Ms. Nishanova is closely involved in AKDN’s inter-agency activities on social and cultural development.
+Besides running AKMP, Ms. Nishanova is closely involved in AKDN’s inter-agency activities on social and cultural development.

-Aga Khan Music Initiative (AKMI) is an interregional music and arts education programme with worldwide performance, outreach, mentoring and artistic production activities.
+Aga Khan Music Programme (AKMP) is an interregional music and arts education programme with worldwide performance, outreach, mentoring and artistic production activities.

 Launched by His Highness the Aga Khan to support talented musicians and music educators working to preserve, transmit and further develop their musical heritage in contemporary forms, the Music Initiative began its work in Central Asia, later expanding its cultural development activities to include artistic communities and audiences in the Middle East, North Africa and South Asia.